-When we receive a transaction that matches an expected "Just once" income is received or you skip the payment, PocketGuard will automatically mark it as inactive and it will be moved to “Inactive income” section.
+When we receive a transaction that matches an expected "Just once" income name or you skip the payment, PocketGuard will automatically move it to the “Inactive income” section.

 How to edit or delete a recurring income?

 You can edit or delete a recurring income when you are surfing the list of your upcoming and paid incomes.
 Tap the recurring income and hit on the green badge under the income name to edit it or hit the "Delete income" button for deletion.

 Tap All recurring incomes to see the list of all active and inactive incomes.
 Swipe left on the income you would like to edit or delete.

 If you ever want to resume planning for your inactive income, go to “Options” and choose “Mark as active”.